MickeWHR/Proxmox-docker-nextcloud-settings/README.md

 # Proxmox-docker-nextcloud-settings
 A description of how I deployed Nextcloud for future references.
+I struggled with various AI and the Git-hub documentation to get it running, hopefully it helps someone.
+Or please do leave feedback if its nuts.
+It doesn't cover installation of the VM or Docker, those are prerequisites.

 This guide describes my take on an installation of **Nextcloud All-in-One (AIO)** inside a **Debian VM running on Proxmox**, using:
 - **ZFS mirror on SSDs** for system, VM disks, and Docker performance "rpool"